Selam Woldemariam

-Selam Seyoum Woldemariam (born 10 June 1954), also known as Selamino, is an Ethiopian-born Eritrean musician and guitarist.
+Selam Seyoum Woldemariam (born 10 June 1954), also known as Selamino, is an Ethiopian musician and guitarist.
 He has turned out 250 albums in his more than forty years as a professional musician.
-He has been called "The Jimi Hendrix of Ethiopia" and is a national legend.

 Early life

 Selam Seyoum Woldemariam was born in Addis Ababa, Ethiopia, in 1954 to a director-teacher, Seyoum Woldemariam Kidane, and an assistant teacher-housewife, Tsirha Nemariam.

 While in Ethiopia, his father worked in a school run by American missionaries.
 The family owned an acoustic guitar, and while each of his siblings tried to learn, he was the most disciplined in his musical study.
 He was 10 or 11 years old when he went to Asmara with his family.

 During the mid-1960s, Woldemariam formed a church music quintet choir group in Asmara at Geza Kenisha, which became popular and pulled hundreds of followers to the church where they performed.
 Later, they included a Swedish drummer but the sound eventually became too noisy for the elderly congregation and they had to discontinue playing.

 Woldemariam moved to Addis Ababa in 1972 and finished high school.
 This was at the height of the Ethiopian Civil War and classes in most schools, including Addis Ababa University were disrupted.
 Soon, all higher learning institutions were closed, while students and staff were forced to join the national campaign (Idget Behibret).
 With the Addis Ababa University closed, Woldemariam could no longer continue his education.

 Woldemariam later returned and graduated with a bachelor's of arts degree in history from Addis Ababa University in 1988.
 He wrote his senior essay on Ethiopian music: "Origin and Development of Zemenawi Music in Ethiopia, 1896-1974".